markjansnl/corresponding-rs/README.md

 ## Expand

-If you have `cargo-expand` installed, you can see the generated implementations:
+If you have `cargo-expand` installed, you can see the generated implementations by running:

 ```console
 $ cd corresponding